-Description: deciduous semi-evergreen vine
+Description: Deciduous semi-evergreen vine

 History / human uses: Its leaves and flowers cause skin irritation in many mammals and is slightly toxic if ingested.
 It has been used medicinally to promote perspiration and for healing wounds.
 It is often cultivated as an ornamental due to its showy flowers.